r4ppz/research-repo-docs/docs/api_contract.md

 - STUDENT
   - Can read papers metadata (active by default, archived excluded)
   - Can create requests and view own requests
-  - Can download files only if their request is ACCEPTED for that paper AND paper is not archived
+  - Can download/read files only if their request is ACCEPTED for that paper AND paper is not archived
 - DEPARTMENT_ADMIN
   - Has department; can CRUD papers in their department
   - Can view and decide (ACCEPT/REJECT) requests for their department
   - Can archive/unarchive papers in their department
-  - Can always download/view files for papers in their department (active or archived)
+  - Can always download/view/read files for papers in their department (active or archived)
 - SUPER_ADMIN
+  - Basically the same as DEPARTMENT_ADMIN but;
   - No department; can manage everything across all departments
   - Can filter by department via query params where applicable